m0zgen/openbld.net/blog/openbld-updates/2023-05-16-openbld-growth-q2-2023.md

 ---

 ## Introduction
 In the ever-evolving OpenBLD ecosystem, the second quarter of 2023 has witnessed remarkable growth and some exciting changes.
-OpenBLD.net, the service committed to minimizing the internet noise caused by advertising and tracking, has evolved to introduce cutting-edge features like Anycast/GeoDNS, DNSSEC, DNS-over-HTTPS, and DNS-over-TLS.
+OpenBLD.net, the service committed to minimizing the internet noise caused by advertising and tracking, has evolved to introduce cutting-edge features like Anycast/GeoDNS, DNS-over-HTTPS, and DNS-over-TLS.

 ## New Features
 This evolution has brought forth two new services: Adaptive (ADA) and Strict (RIC), which are set to replace A-BLD and BLD.
 But what sets them apart?
 It's time to find out.